 One point to note is that we should not regard these efforts to reconciling S&T with humans and societies as brakes on R&D, but rather as navigators for the creation of innovation and the future society, thereby serving as the impetus for us to presciently and actively create many options for the future.
-In order to ensure the effectiveness of such efforts, we must engage in the "issues occurring at this very moment" at the sites of R&D. With consideration for the complex and multilayered elements as well as diverse perspectives of people/societies, we need to contemplate how S&T really should be, search for theories and implement the design of R&D or of technology to industries/economies while constantly question its agreement with humans/societies.
+In order to ensure the effectiveness of such efforts, we must engage in the "issues occurring at this very moment" at the sites of R&D, as well as to point out potential future issues and to start discussing these under the appropriate framework.
+With consideration for the complex and multilayered elements as well as diverse perspectives of people/societies, we need to contemplate how S&T really should be, search for theories and implement the design of R&D or of technology to industries/economies while attempting to constantly question its agreement with humans/societies.
 On-site engagement in such a pursuit repeatedly and interactively, I would suggest, is what is truly required of future R&D.

-In terms of emerging technologies, first, there would be post-R&D (ex-post) cases, of which ethical, legal and social issues are already apparent and need to be attended to immediately.
-For example, legal restrictions relating to the safety of autonomous driving, artificial intelligence of which application in assistance of decision-making is anticipated to be immensely wide, individuals' product liability in 3D printing and the applications of genome-editing technology to plants and food fall into this category.
-In these cases, many issues are already identified at the site of R&D. Therefore, with the objective of responding and seeking solutions to these issues, for stakeholders and researchers in humanities/social sciences (HSS) to collaborate and to consider how to reflect feedback to R&D would be a key point.
+In terms of emerging sciences and technologies, first, there would be post-R&D (ex-post) cases, of which ethical, legal and social issues are already apparent and need to be attended to immediately.
+For example, legal restrictions relating to the safety of autonomous driving, artificial intelligence of which application in assistance of decision-making is anticipated to be immensely wide, individuals' product liability in 3D printing and the applications of genome-editing technology to organisms and food fall into this category.
+In these cases, many issues are already identified at the site of R&D. Therefore, with the objective of responding and seeking solutions to these issues, for stakeholders and researchers in HSS to collaborate and to consider how to reflect feedback to R&D would be a key point.

 There also would be cases which are anticipatory (ex-ante) in nature with regard to R&D, of which specific issues have not yet become apparent due to uncertainty/ambiguity associated with the topics or areas of S&T. In such cases, it is required to promptly anticipate possible impacts, both positive and negative, and risks of R&D, as well as to seek the possibility of reconciliation with humans/societies, so that appropriate measures can be taken.
 Examples of this kind include synthetic biology and materials informatics which hold the potential to bring innovation to various areas; human augmentation which enhances the human capabilities by technology; and geoengineering which may radically transform measures to mitigate climate change.
 These are exploratory areas of S&T that may or may not actually bear fruit.
 Thus, discussing these only from the perspective of how people and societies would accept them and adapt/adjust to them is not sufficient.
-There is greater need for examination based on the vision of how humans and societies should be.
-Given there is uncertainty, scenarios of what such a vision should be, and how it could be realized or threatened need to be explored and assessed with researchers in HSS and various stakeholders, in order to deliberate its significance and philosophy behind it.
-Such an approach seems to be important for these cases.
+There is greater need for examination based on the vision of how humans and societies should be in future.
+Given there is uncertainty, exploring and assessing with researchers in HSS and various stakeholders what such a vision should be, and the scenario of how it could be realized, while deliberating significance and philosophy of S&T seems to be an important approach.